Trust you can verify, and revoke.

 Open-core & licensing→One signed audit chain

-Every policy decision, detection, and secret lease writes to a single append-only, cryptographically signed log: one source of truth spanning APG and ADR, legible to auditors and adversaries alike.
+Every policy decision and detection writes to a single append-only, cryptographically signed log: one source of truth spanning APG and ADR, legible to auditors and adversaries alike.

 Tamper-evidence